Arielcondedesign/astro-theme-stone-3/README.md

-# Stone: Astro Theme
+# Vestigia: Astro Theme

-Stone is a free and open-source Astro theme specially designed for Business, Marketing, SaaS and Startup websites.
+Vestigia is a free and open-source Astro theme specially designed for Business, Marketing, SaaS and Startup websites.

 ## Key Features: